 - Reward.
 Top performers demand the higher pay, whether they are a manager or not

-- Training, learning and nurturing is ongoing and necessary
+- Training, learning, and nurturing is ongoing, and seen as necessary professional development

 What to do next: get high impact, low cost per head self-directed training